-House dust mites are a major cause of allergic asthma and chronic rhinitis.
+House dust mites are a major cause or trigger of year round allergies and asthma.
 They are tiny scavengers that live in colonies in warm, still, dark, and damp environments.
-And with education, you can avoid them.
+With the help of education, you can avoid them.

-Sure you do!
+We're sure you have questions!
 Check out the frequently asked questions page about the house dust mite before you dive any deeper.

-We have also created a timeline of dust mite discoveries that will help you see how our understanding has progressed.
+We have also created a timeline of dust mite discoveries that will help you see how medical understanding has progressed.

-The general public has become more aware of the allergy link to mites.
-As shown by the large number of visitors to HouseDustMite.com, people are now seeking positive and practical methods of making their home and office healthier.
+The general public has become more aware of dust mite allergies, as shown by the large number of visitors to HouseDustMite.com.
+People are now seeking positive and practical methods of making their homes and offices healthier.

-We believe that active and informed allergen reduction, combined with properly prescribed medication, is the responsible way to approach allergic asthma, rhinitis and eczema.
+We believe that active and informed allergen reduction, combined with properly prescribed medication, is the responsible way to manage allergic asthma, rhinitis and eczema.

-Nell, a life long asthma and hay fever sufferer, began her research following a dramatic improvement in her health just by eliminating house dust mites from her sleeping environment.
+Nell, a life long asthma and hay fever sufferer, began her research following a dramatic improvement in her health just by eliminating bed dust mites from her sleeping environment.

 Nell was so amazed that such a simple remedy reversed years of suffering, that she felt compelled to find out more and spread the good news.
 Her book is available to buy through Amazon.com.